1daywebsite-ch/woocommerce-simple-installment/README.md

 ### Thank you page & customer email ###

-Adds the installment plan with number of installments and monthly amount on the thank you page after the order details.
+Adds the installment plan with the number of installments and the monthly amount on the thank you page after the order details.

 ![simple-installation-screenshot-2](simple-installation-screenshot-2.jpg)